25 Magento Statistics You Need in 2022 to Boost Your Online Business

 - Only 11,000 of those run on Magento 2, though

 As usual, for your easy reading, we have broken down these statistics into three broad categories, beginning with Magento usage statistics.
-These data points can position Magento into a better context for your business.
+These data points can position Magento in a better context for your business.

 2022 Magento Usage Stats